chaofeng2014/office-ui-fabric-react/ghdocs/TESTING.md

 *Q. My event isn't being triggered.*

 A. Make sure to use Enzyme `simulate` api to simulate React events.
 For example: `menuItem.simulate('click');`

+*Q. I see some errors on Travis build but no error message output.*

+A. Try run vrtest, cd into apps/vr-tests, and run npm run screen:local, you will find some error messages that travis didsn't pop.